Imaging-Group/Hi-SNR.github.io/join/index.md

   description="Would you like to get some hands- on experience with research?
-Are you building up your resume or perhaps you want to network or get a letter of recommendation?
+Are you building up your resume or perhaps you want to network?
+Or are you seeking a letter of recommendation for a future PhD application?
 We would love to help!
-We welcome anyone with excitement for the field and a positive attitude!"
+We welcome all *current* CU Boulder students with excitement for the field and a positive attitude!"
 %}